top of page

 • What if I don't owe a debt and the information being reported is wrong?

-Please email support@thecreditapp.org and submit physical proof of the debt not owed.
+Please email support@thecreditapp.org and submit evidence of the debt not owed.
 This can consist of photos of incomplete work or a bank statement showing the amount being paid.
 The more evidence and detail you provide the better.
-Unlike other debt collectors, The Credit App tries to be as fair as possible to all parties.
+Unlike debt collectors, The Credit App tries to be as fair as possible to all parties.
 We understand that a lot of companies are disorganized in their accounting practices and very few are, unfortunately, malicious.
-We strive to be as accurate as possible with data reporting.
+We strive to be as accurate as possible with data reporting and lien recording.

 • What is a credit data furnisher?